Concubine vs Mistress: Difference and Comparison

 2. Legal Status: Concubines had some legal rights and protections in ancient societies, whereas mistresses have no legal status as the man is married to someone else.

-3. Social Acceptance: Having concubines was an accepted practice in many ancient cultures, but taking a mistress is generally socially unacceptable in modern society, though it still occurs.
+3. Social Acceptance: Having concubines was an accepted practice in many ancient cultures, but taking a mistress is socially unacceptable in modern society, though it still occurs.
 The role of mistress is considered shameful and secretive.

 What is Concubine?